-The percentage of people in Dakota City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.35% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Dakota City is quite a bit lower than the national average among all cities of 21.84%: just 11.35% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Dakota City in 2022 was $26,405, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,620 for a family of four.
 However, Dakota City contains both very wealthy and poor people as well.